 Without question, the most standard and popular version of betting on esports is moneyline betting.
-A moneyline bet is simply a wager on which side will win in a single game between two (or more) opponents, whether those opponents are individuals or teams.
+A moneyline bet is simply a wager on which side will win in a single game between two (or more) opponents.

 Of course, two players or teams matched up with each other are rarely identical in skill.
 As a result, most games have a favorite that is considered by the sportsbook to be more likely to win than the underdog that is considered less likely to win.
 How big the skill gap is between these two teams or players will determine each side’s price on the betting moneyline.

 For example, say that CSGO team Astralis is competing against Na’Vi.
 Na’Vi is a very good CSGO team but Astralis is the No.1 team in the CSGO world.
 The betting line for that game might be set at Atralis (-300) vs Na’Vi (+240).

 When a moneyline side is listed as a “-” number, that number is used to determine how much you would have to wager to win $100.
 So in this instance, a winning bet of $300 on Astralis would net you your wager money back and a $100 profit.
 This ratio works regardless of the amount you decide to bet, so a $15 bet on Astralis would pay $5 at -300 or a $900 bet would pay $300.

 On the other side of the equation, a moneyline underdog number listed with a “+” indicates how much a $100 wager would win for you.
 So in the case of Na’Vi at +240, a $100 bet on Na’Vi that they come through with an upset win would pay $240 in profit.
 A $50 win at +240 would pay $120, and so on.